 Detailed guide

-Full routing and funding instructions are in the dedicated Revenue Funding page.
+Full routing and funding instructions are in the dedicated Distribution Funding page.

 Why only one PDA?

-The Revenue Pool PDA is the canonical intake address.
+The Distribution Pool PDA is the canonical intake address.
 Projects only need to send supported assets to this address.

-These projects generate their own activity and revenue, then route a portion of that value into the eeteel revenue pool.
-From there, assets enter the shareholder distribution system under normal claim-readiness rules.
+These projects generate their own activity, then route a portion of funded assets into the eeteel distribution pool.
+From there, assets enter the participant distribution system under normal claim-readiness rules.

 DeTrustPay